 How Many Grams Of Protein In Chicken Breast?

 The question of how much protein is in chicken breast is commonly heard as most of us know that there is “a lot”.
 But how much exactly?
 One hundred grams of chicken breast will contain an astounding 31 grams of protein.
 To give you a fast comparison, the same amount of eggs will contain 13 grams, and even 100 grams of steak will only have 28 grams.
 The one food that comes closest to the chicken breast in protein percentages is tuna, containing roughly the same amount per 100 grams.

 It is well known that protein is the main building block of muscles.
 In order to maintain your muscle at its current state, it is recommended to eat about 1 gram of protein per 1 kg of weight.
 Bodybuilders and athletes strive for much more than that and chicken breast are one of their favorite ways of getting protein in their system fast.
 Chicken breast is probably only secondary to supplementation shakes such as whey protein.

 What About Other Nutrients?

-When it comes to other nutrients the most significant concentrations in the chicken breast are those of potassium, sodium, Vitamin B-6 and Magnesium.
-Chicken breast is an especially great source of Vitamin B-6 that has been linked to prevention of Autism, Parkinson’s Disease and ADD.
+When it comes to other nutrients the most significant concentrations in the chicken breast are those of potassium, sodium, Vitamin B-6, and Magnesium.
+Chicken breast is an especially great source of Vitamin B-6 that has been linked to the prevention of Autism, Parkinson’s Disease, and ADD.
 The same vitamin has been known to help with morning nausea of pregnant women and hangover nausea.

 How Many Calories In A Chicken Breast Fillet